josevnz/yafd/TUTORIAL.md

 Yes, you will need to copy and paste on the IDE.

-In any case, I [re-wrote the original code](sketches/food_dispenser/food_dispenser.ino) keeping the same functionality intact, and added extra debugging to see if the ultrasound sensor were able to pick the distance when an obstacle was found:
+In any case, I [re-wrote the original code](sketches/food_dispenser/food_dispenser.ino) keeping the most functionality intact, and added extra debugging to see if the ultrasound sensor were able to pick the distance when an obstacle was found:

 ```
 /*